pactus-project/docs/content/protocol/blockchain/block.md

 The block header is a data structure in the Pactus blockchain that contains important information about the block.

-The block header is 138 bytes long and consists the following fields:
+The block header is 138 bytes long and consists of the following fields:

 | Field               | Size     |
 | ------------------- | -------- |